What is a Dislocated Shoulder?

 PHASE IV - Restoring Normal ROM & Posture

-As your pain and inflammation settles and your ligaments start to heal, your physiotherapist will turn their attention to restoring your normal joint range of motion, muscle length, neural tissue mobility and resting muscle tension.
+As your pain and inflammation settle and your ligaments start to heal, your physiotherapist will turn their attention to restoring your normal joint range of motion, muscle length, neural tissue mobility and resting muscle tension.

 Regaining full shoulder motion in the early phase is not a priority to avoid overstretching the healing shoulder ligaments and capsule.